Mivialll/Crypto-Consensus/README.md

 # Crypto Consensus

-This application sweeps sub-reddits for user comments on different types of cryptocurrency and returs a "score" using Microsoft Azure Text Analytics API.
+This application sweeps sub-reddits for user comments on different types of cryptocurrency and returns a "score" using Microsoft Azure Text Analytics API.
 The sentimental analysis determines the market popularity of the cryptocurrency.

 ## Getting Started